mroth/twitter-streaming-showdown/README.md

  - TwitterStream (Go package)
  - ExTwitter (Elixir module)
  - Hosebird (Java module, official from Twitter)

+In general what all these libraries do is connect to the Twitter Streaming API via HTTPS/OAuth, stream a buffer of JSON messages, and deserialize those messages into tweet objects and status messages.
+They have varying degrees of event handling for the myriad of conditions the Twitter Streaming API can throw at you.

 NOTE: This is still in progress!
 Please don't consider this "published" just yet.